SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

     --> let integerPi = Int(pi)
     <-- // integerPi : Int = 3
-    /// integerPi now equals 3, and is inferred to be of type Int
+    /// integerPi equals 3, and is inferred to be of type Int

 Floating-point values are always rounded towards zero when used to initialize a new integer value in this way.